ikolokotronis/charity-donation-app/README.md

 Any contributions you make are appreciated.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have a suggestion that would make this better, please follow these instructions:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b branch_name/some_text`)